-February is the month of love and hearts.
-We recently celebrated Valentine’s Day in the US, where we expressed our affections for others.
-But what about giving ourselves love and compassion?
-Research has found that self-compassion is linked to improved health behaviors such as exercising regularly, quitting smoking, having safe sex, using less alcohol, and having more preventative doctor visits.
-Self-compassion also increases personal accountability/responsibility for past mistakes and gives us resilience for life stressors such as chronic pain.
-Oh, that’s good, and something you might want–less pain.
+Why does it matter?
+Well, research has found that when we have self-compassion, we also have better health routines.
+These include things like exercising regularly, quitting smoking, having safe sex, using less alcohol, and having more preventative doctor visits.
+Additionally, self-compassion also increases personal accountability and responsibility for past mistakes.
+And, it gives us resilience for life stressors, such as chronic pain.
+(Oh, that’s good!
+And it's something you might want: less pain!
+Yes, folks.
 A study found that when subjects gave self-compassion to their pain, they felt less physical pain.i

 The Three Components of Self-Compassion

 What follows are three proven aspects of self-compassion.

 - Kindness vs Harsh Self-Judgement: Expressing care and understanding to yourself; soothing yourself when you are hurting.